What to wear for winter running and winter trail running tips

 Spare warm layer – Always pack one more layer than you think you'll need, whether it's a lightweight insulated jacket or a waterproof jacket and trousers to keep the wind off.

 Charged phone – Essential if you need to call for help in an emergency.
-A bit of spare cash for emergency transport/chocolate bars is always useful too.
+Keep it in an inside pocket close to your body – the warmth preserves battery life.
+A bit of spare cash for emergency transport or cafe stops is always useful too.

 Survival bag – That extra 105g is worth carrying if you ask us.
-Hopefully you’ll never have to use it!
+Hopefully you'll never have to use it, but if you do need it, you'll be incredibly grateful it's there.

 A man running through a puddle in winter with a head torch on